s-shailja/shailja.github.io/index.md

 ## About Me

 <img class="profile-picture" src="shailja.jpg">
-Currently, I am a PhD student at University of California, Santa Barbara in the Electrical and Computer Engineering Deaprtment.
+Currently, I am a PhD student at the University of California, Santa Barbara in the Electrical and Computer Engineering Department.
 My research interests lie in algorithms and complexity especially graph theory.
-I had recieved my bachelors degree from the Electrical Engineering Department, IIT Kharagpur.
+I received my bachelor's degree from the Electrical Engineering Department, IIT Kharagpur.

 <!--